mdfaizanaquil/foundry/README.md

 Chisel is a fast, utilitarian, and verbose Solidity REPL.

-To use Chisel, simply type `chisel`.
+To use Chisel, simply type 'chisel'.

 ```sh
 chisel